-- 1) The characteristics specified in Section 5.2.2.1 above. - 2) The content being signed shall be the full extent of the ToBeSignedData element. - 3) The SubjectKeyldentifier shall identify an end-entity certificate in Certificates other than that identified by CurrentCert.
+- 1) The characteristics specified in Section 5.2.2.1 above. - 2) The content being signed shall be the full extent of the ToBeSignedData element. - 3) The SubjectKeyldentifier shall identify an end-entity certificate in Certificates other than that identified by CurrentCert, and other than that identified by NextCert if present.

-OCSPResponse - A set of one or more OCSP Response structures in the form specified in RFC 6960 [21] that provide certificate status information for the Certificates.
+OCSPResponse - A set of one or more OCSP Response structures in the form specified in RFC 6960 [21] that provide certificate status information for the Certificates carried in this CertificationData.
 Each OCSPResponse in the set may contain a number of OCSP Single Response (see RFC 6960 [21]) structures where the same OCSP Responder is authorised to issue a response for more than one of the Certificates.